ak1132/RedditDealsSkill/README.md

 # Reddit Deals Skill
 An Alexa skill to get a flash briefing of the latest reddit deals.
 The skills takes the top 10 posts from either [r/SneakerDeals](https://www.reddit.com/r/SneakerDeals/), [r/FrugalFemaleFashion](https://www.reddit.com/r/FrugalFemaleFashion/) and [r/frugalmalefashion](https://www.reddit.com/r/frugalmalefashion/) and gives a flash briefing of the latest deal.

-Watch [this](https://www.youtube.com/watch?v=CzTKDu7Qgjs&list=PL2KJmkHeYQTO65ko4I--OC-7CC_Cjg8sS) to learn how to build some cool skills for your Alexa device.

-Refer [here](https://developer.amazon.com/blogs/alexa/post/77c8f0b9-e9ee-48a9-813f-86cf7bf86747/setup-your-local-environment-for-debugging-an-alexa-skill) for information on how to debug errors on your local machine for Alexa Skills.

 The skill is built using Node.js and utilizes the [Snoowrap API](https://github.com/not-an-aardvark/snoowrap) for pulling information from Reddit.

 For information to generate Reddit OAuth tokens, refer to [link](https://browntreelabs.com/scraping-reddits-api-with-snoowrap/)